TerenceTamuka/individual-fullstack-project/README.md

 __7__ - As a **user**, I want **to see an error message if I try to save my score without entering my name** so that **I’m reminded to enter my name**.

 - *Enhanced User Experience:* Error messages are a critical part of user experience design.
 By providing immediate feedback on what went wrong, the application helps users correct their mistakes quickly, leading to a smoother and more intuitive interaction.
-In this application, the save button wont be clickable before user enters their name.

 - *Preventing Incomplete Entries:* Requiring a name entry before saving a score ensures that all leaderboard entries are complete and personalized.
 This maintains the integrity and usefulness of the leaderboard, preventing it from being cluttered with anonymous or incomplete entries.
+In this application, An *Event Listener* function was implemented in the JavaScript end page code to ensure that until user enters their name to save their final score, the save button is clickable, otherwise the __Save button__ is disabled by default.

 ![User story 7 Test](assets/media/user-story-7.png)